osrf/gazebo_design/undo/undo.md

     /// \brief Callback when a UserCmd message is received.
     /// \param[in] _msg Incoming message
-    private: void UserCmdManager::OnMoveEntityCmd(msgs::MoveEntityCmdPtr _msg)
+    private: void UserCmdManager::OnUserCmd(msgs::UserCmdPtr _msg)
     {
       EntityPtr entity = this->world->GetEntity(_msg->name());
-      MoveEntityCmd cmd = new MoveEntityCmd(msgs::Convert(
+      UserCmd cmd = new UserCmd(
-          _msg->time()),
+          _msg->id(),
           this->world,
-          this->world->Keyframe,
-          entity,
-          _msg->end_pose());
+          _msg->description());

       // Add it to undo list
       this->userUndoCmds.push_back(cmd);

       // Clear redo list
+      this->userRedoCmds.clear();
     };

-The server does / undoes a command when it receives a message with the command's unique ID and whether it should be done or undone.
-The message will look like
+The server does / undoes a command when it receives a message from a client with the command's unique ID and whether it should be done or undone.
+The message will look like this:
-this:

     package gazebo.msgs;